 It is a tax that a government levies on exports and imports.
-If the tax is imposed on exports, it is called export duty.
-If is levied on imports it is known as import duty or customs duty.
+If the tax is imposed on exports, it is called export duty or customs duty.
 On the other hand, subsidy is a reverse tariff.
 Many countries provide a subsidy for local manufacturers for export.